 Merino Wool Sweater

-We love the J. Crew Tippi merino wool sweater, it’s always been a huge TFG favorite for travel due to its versatility.
-It looks great, is thin but still keeps you warm if temperatures drop at night, and you can go for days without washing it and it won’t retain odors.
+We love the Quince Australian merino wool sweater, it’s always been a huge TFG reader’s favorite for travel due to its versatility.
+It looks great, keeps you warm if temperatures drop at night, and you can go for days without washing it and it won’t retain odors.
 So this also would work for an RV trip too!
-(To learn more, check out our review on the J. Crew Tippi!)

 What Are the Best Shoes for Rving?